SARDINIA West coast 2027

-"Life in Sardinia is perhaps the best one could wish for: twenty-four thousand kilometers of forests, countryside, and coasts immersed in a miraculous sea should match what I would recommend to God as Paradise."
-(Fabrizio De Andrè)
+“Life in Sardinia is perhaps the best that a man could hope for: twenty-four thousand kilometers of forests, countryside, and coasts immersed in a miraculous sea should match what I would suggest to God to give us as Paradise.” — Fabrizio De Andrè

 What's not included